heilingbrunner/vscode-gnupg-tool/README.md

 > Use `Check GnuPG` command to see the current used home directory.

-#### Support for gpg v1.4
+#### Support for GnuPG v1.4

-With gpg v1.4, there is no pin-entry window, where you can enter a pin.
+With GnuPG v1.4, there is no pinentry window, where you can enter a pin.
 Therefore, all commands, which require a pin input, will be prepared to run in the internal terminal.
 The commands are written to the terminal and you have to press __RETURN__ and follow the instructions.
 Some functions are not available at all.
+GnuPG does not work perfectly in the VSCode terminal, or in other terminal emulators (hyper, cmder, ...).
+Therefore all commands for the terminal are additionally copied to the clipboard so that you can insert them in a __real__ terminal window (cmd, bash, ...).

 ## Requirements